 Online proofreading jobs are in demand, and you know why?

-Because there is an increase in online content and marketing = more work for proofreaders.
+Because there is an increase in online content and marketing, this means more job opportunities for proofreaders.

 Many bloggers, authors

 If you are looking to become a proofreader, you can do this job from ANY part of the world, as it is not

 What is Proofreading?

 Proofreading is when you take a piece of content written by someone (like a blog post or a book) and make it perfect.
 Its the final stage of editing, which involves correcting grammatical errors like misplaced commas and eliminating spelling errors.

 Sure there are a number of tools available online that help with this, but they still don’t pick up errors as well as the human eye.